 One topic expert highlighted a study suggesting increased risks associated with proton pump inhibitors compared with histamine-2 receptor antagonists that is contrary to the current recommendation 1.7.1 which suggests the use of either drug.
 However, this study was not included in the evidence summary as it does not meet the criteria of an RCT as required by the guideline protocol.

-Intelligence has identified an ongoing study (SUP-ICU trial) comparing PPI with placebo which will be monitored for completion at the next surveillance review.
+An ongoing study was identified through surveillance comparing PPI with placebo which will be monitored for completion at the next surveillance review.